Insights from owning a small business by Drew Harden.

 best way to prove you're an expert quote

-9. Successful Small Business Leaders are Always Hungry to Learn
+9. Successful Small Business Leaders Are Always Hungry To Learn

 Years ago I spent most of my free time on entertainment like movies and video games.
 As time passed, I realized that I have to be continually learning or I won’t be able to serve my team and clients the way they deserve.
 Now, I’m always reading a book on digital marketing, leadership or personal improvement.
 I’ve almost eliminated music from my spare time, listening instead to podcasts on personal development or motivation.